 Limitations: Security features are less comprehensive than dedicated SAST tools.
 Limited custom rule configuration.

-Checkout this CodeRabbit alternative.
+Check out this CodeRabbit alternative.

 Qodo

 Qodo (formerly CodiumAI) blends code review with AI-powered test generation.
-It learns from your team's patterns to provide contextual suggestions.
+It learns from your team’s patterns to provide contextual suggestions.
+The current listing is Qodo Merge Pro, the CodiumAI-era app’s replacement, with 29,371 installs as of July 2026.

 Features: